ThomasLXZ/BMAD-METHOD-CH/bmad-core/tasks/advanced-elicitation.md

 - Agent selects 9 relevant methods for the context
 - Same simple 0-9 selection process

+## Language Adherence

+- During elicitation prompts and responses, follow the same language rules as in create-doc:
+  - Determine language from `workflow.language` or core-config `language`, fallback `en-US`
+  - If Chinese locale, interact and present options in Simplified Chinese; keep code identifiers in English; comments may be Chinese

 ## Task Instructions

 ### 1. Intelligent Method Selection